adam-paz/adam-paz.github.io/testWorkshop/LabGuide100.md

 - A pre-provisioned OIC instance and developer rights within the instance.
 - Access to your OCI Account
 - A faceless account for OIC instance that allows us to run APIs against the environment.
+- A faceless account for DevCS
 - An understanding of all the OIC artifacts.
+(Processes, Integrations, Connections, Packages, etc...)

 Part 1.
 Entering DevCS Environment